 A graduate of San Jose State University with a major in art, Joan taught art to middle school students and in adult education programs for eighteen years before becoming a school administrator.
 Her career allowed her to promote arts education for students within her care through teacher training and support.

-Joan came to Sedona from the Monterey Bay area of California’s central coast as a new retiree and has been a part of the Sedona Arts Center as a volunteer since 2003.
+Joan came to Sedona from the Monterey Bay area of California’s central coast as a new retiree and has been a part of the Sedona Arts Center as a volunteer since 2003 and is a former board member of the Board of Directors.
 She provides individualized instruction in her studio throughout the year.
 Simply contact her to schedule your own private class.

 Materials: